Planning and Resources Committee

 The Committee also provides advice to Council on issues arising from these plans.
 The key areas of concern to the Committee are planning and strategy, financial resources, asset management (including information technology) and human resources.

-Members of the PRC include the Deputy Chancellor (who currently chairs the Committee), the Vice-Chancellor and President, the Director of the Centre for Support and Advancement of Learning and Teaching, four members with specific expertise in strategic financial management and planning and up to two members co-opted by the Chancellor.
+Members of the PRC include the Deputy Chancellor (who currently chairs the Committee), the Vice-Chancellor and President, a member of the University Executive or Senior Staff nominated by the Vice-Chancellor and President, four members with specific expertise in strategic financial management and planning, a member of the Audit and Risk Management Committee, and up to two members co-opted by the Chancellor.
+Membership is approved by Council and appointed members to PRC serve for a period of two years.

-The Chancellor, Deputy Vice-Chancellor (Academic), Chief Operating Officer and the Chief Financial Officer attend meetings.
+The Chancellor, Deputy Vice-Chancellor (Academic), Chief Operating Officer attend meetings.
 In addition the Chief Financial Officer, Directors of Capital and Commercial and Human Resources attend meetings where appropriate.